Originally published in 2021 and updated on February 1, 2023.

 Public transit includes buses, light rails, suburban, rural and tribal transit systems, and infrastructure for multimodal mobility like land bridges, and bike walk and roll trails that create connections between cities and towns to parks and recreation, job and educational opportunities, and to one another.

-A commendable effort has been made to host hearings at the House Transportation Policy and Finance Committee to learn and recognize the impacts that the last 70 years of transportation policy, planning and development have had on communities around the state.
+A commendable effort has been made to host hearings at the Minnesota Senate and House Transportation Policy and Finance Committees to learn and recognize the impacts that the last 70 years of transportation policy, planning and development have had on communities around the state.
 This is an opportunity to right the wrongs of these policies that were decided in a framework of racism and social exclusion.
 Committing to an investment in public transit that is grounded in the understanding of history, will lead to greater outcomes for access to opportunities, a healthier climate and environmental justice.